Demystifying PoE Network: Features, Standards, Types, and Common FAQs

 With the wide application of VoIP phones, IP cameras, and wireless access points, Power over Ethernet (PoE) has made great strides in recent years.
-And it is expected to expand rapidly in the future due to the demand for ease of installation and newly ratified standards designed to support more smart devices.
+And PoE network is expected to expand rapidly in the future due to the increasing number of IoT applications and smart devices deployments and newly ratified standards designed to support more smart devices.
 To help you better know PoE, here will introduce it from the aspects of PoE wiki, PoE standards, PoE types, PoE deployment, etc.

-PoE is a technology that can transmit both data and power over one single standard Ethernet cable.
-It allows us to use network cables such as Cat5/Cat5e/Cat6 cables to provide data connections and electric power to wireless access points, IP cameras, VoIP phones, and other powered devices (PDs).
-With the use of PoE technology, we can easily deliver power to indoor or outdoor remote PDs without the need to install additional electrical infrastructure or to deploy power outlets at every endpoint.
+PoE is a networking technology that can transmit both data and power over one single standard Ethernet cable.
+It allows us to use network cables such as Cat5/Cat5e/Cat6/Cat6a cables to provide data connections and electric power to wireless access points, IP cameras, VoIP phones, PoE lighting and other powered devices (PDs).
+With the use of PoE technology, we can easily deliver power to indoor or outdoor PDs without the need to install additional electrical infrastructure or to deploy power outlets at every endpoint.

-Besides the above-mentioned benefits, there are several more appealing reasons for adopting PoE.
+Besides the above-mentioned benefits, there are several more appealing reasons for adopting PoE in networking.

 Time & Cost Saving: By using PoE in the network, we do not need to deploy electrical wiring and outlets for terminal PDs.
 This will help to save much power cabling cost especially when there are lots of PDs in the network.
 Furthermore, there is no need to hire a qualified electrician for the PoE network, so you may also save both time and money on electrical installations.